the

 One village, three friends, fifty years of wondering.
 A rose-tinted view of old Cornwall in the minds of those who leave; the reality of rural poverty, second homes and altered communities for those who stay.
 A bittersweet story of enduring male friendship, that asks: have you ever wondered how life might have turned out if you’d made different decisions?

 Written by Simon Parker.
 Directed by Ollie McFarlane.
 Design by Meier Williams.
+Produced by Sarah Pym.
+Professional and community cast and crew.

 Sterts Theatre Cornwall 2021